 Also, be sure to review the online resources at Off-Campus Services

 On campus housing is available in Sansom Place, a high-rise residential community conveniently located on Penn’s campus.
 Units include fully furnished single rooms and apartments.
 Monthly rent includes utilities, cable, and internet.
 The complex includes 24 hour front desk services and monitored security access as well as, free laundry machines, study and social meeting rooms.
 Spouses or life partners may live with a grad student, but no children or pets are permitted.
 Applications are accepted and processed on a rolling basis.
 Learn more and apply now at www.upenn.edu/housing as availability becomes limited as the summer progresses.
 Sansom Place is a great option for graduate students new to the University or the Philadelphia area.
 The Sansom Place staff can share their knowledge of the University’s many resources and opportunities.

 If you plan to live off-campus, there is a wide range of options and costs to consider in terms of location, convenience, type, condition of rental unit, and size.
 For students interested in off-campus housing, the Office of Off-Campus Services provides access to a database of rental listings, as well as useful information on the housing search process.
-Please visit www.upenn.edu/offcampusservices.
+Please visit the Off-Campus Services website for more information.

 Ready to move to Philadelphia?
 If you have confirmed a room in Sansom Place or rented an apartment off campus, join us for a live webinar to learn about moving and settling in.
-For more information, visit http://cms.business-services.upenn.edu/residential-services/applications-a-assignments/webinars-and-chats.html.
+Learn more about these webinars.